 Protein: 7 grams in a cup

 This has to be one of the cheapest and healthiest high protein food that is readily available in every kitchen.
-The combination of rice and beans or dals helps fulfill each other’s amino acid deficiency; rice is low in lysine but high in the amino acid methionine whereas dals or beans are low in methionine but high in lysine.
-This helps plug in this gap.
+The combination of rice and beans or dals helps fulfil each other’s amino acid deficiency; rice is low in lysine but high in the amino acid methionine whereas dals or beans are low in methionine but high in lysine.
+This helps to plug in this gap.
 Time to hail the good old khichdi!
 Try this brown rice and moong khichdi recipe; our healthy take on the regular khichdi

 7.Hummus with whole wheat pita bread